Puli Six Beauties Part 1: Big Mt. Soucheng, Mt. Guandao, Old Mt. Wujeyue, and Mt. Hengping

 We continued our hike, and it didn’t take long for us to reach a junction.
 Xiao Tsai told us that was our first peak, Mt.
 Hengping 橫屏山.
 We got there within a few minutes.
 Okay, that was really easy.
 I started to believe Day 2 hike was going to be easy and happy, almost.

-Before we were back to the junction, Xiao Tsai pointed to the woods again.
+Before we got back to the junction, Xiao Tsai pointed to the woods again.
 He wanted us to look for the mountains with M-shaped peaks, and he said the taller one on the left was Mt.
 Zhimao 治茆山, 2,909 meters (9,544 feet), and the one on the right was Mt.
 Zhimao South Peak 治茆山南峰, 2,863 meters (9,393 feet).
 Those two are called Zhimao Twin Towers 治茆雙塔 and can be spotted from Sun Moon Lake.

 We continued our hike, and then Xiao Tsai told us to stop and yield our way.
 It turned out there was a trail running race on the same day.
 I always admire those trail runners, because it’s not easy to hike uphill or downhill, not to mention running.

-We were not in a hurry like those trail runners and I really wanted to enjoy my hike in Taiwan Rhododendron Trees 台灣杜鵑.
-Although it wasn’t in the right season to see the beautiful blossoms which was in April and May, it was still pleasant those amazing trees.
-If you are confused with the difference between rhododendron and azaleas like me, I found
+We were not in a hurry like those trail runners and I really wanted to enjoy those Taiwan Rhododendron Trees 台灣杜鵑.
+Although it wasn't in the right season to see the beautiful blossoms in April and May, it was still pleasant those amazing trees.
+If you are confused with the difference between rhododendron and azaleas like me, I found this article if you want to know more about them.

 Massive Descending and We Disturbed the BEES...
-Didn’t End Well.
+Didn't End Well

 We had an early lunch at 10:50 am and headed to Old Mt.
 Wujeyue 舊武界越山.
 Before reaching Old Mt.
 Wujeyue, I was exhausted.
 I knew that I shouldn't believe what Xiao Tsai said about an easy happy hike.
-As to the peak, it was not a surprise that there was no view there, so we took some photos and left quickly.
+As to the peak, it was not a surprise that there was no view, so we took some photos and left quickly.

 The surface was covered by leaves and you could just go ahead to descend.
 It may sound easy, but it was a different story to go downhill.
 It felt like you could get tripped at any time and roll downhill like a log.